HULK VS HERCULES

 Nicknames: The Prince of Power, The Lion of Olympus, The Son of Zeus, Herceler, Herc, Harry Cleese, Victor Tegler, Olympus's Greatest Hero, Olympus's Greatest Warrior, The Champion of Olympus

 Powers: Superhuman strength, durability, stamina and immortality greater than those of any other Olympian God except for Zeus and possibly Neptune and Pluto (although he is the physically strongest of the Olympian pantheon).
 He has powerful leg muscles that he can jump great distances (up to 100 feet) and run at great speeds (up to 100 mph).
 As a true immortal he does not age, is resistant to some forms of magic, can survive in deep space for a brief amount of time and is immune to disease.
 Although he can be wounded, he cannot die by conventional means and with a hearty constitution, he possesses a rapid healing rate.
 Only an injury of such magnitude that it incinerated him or dispersed a major portion of his bodily molecules could kill him, but then Zeus or any other Olympian God might still be able to resurrect him.
-He is highly trained with thousands of years of experience in Olympian arts of war especially in hand-to-hand combat, boxing and a master in all forms of wrestling and grappling.
+He is highly trained with thousands of years of experience in Olympian arts of war mastering hand-to-hand combat, boxing and all forms of wrestling and grappling.
 He is also skilled in ancient Greek athletics excelling at the discus and hammer throw.
 If conquering women is also a superpower, then Hercules has got to be one of the most powerful in existence at this (just ask him and he'll gladly tell you).

 Weapons: Golden Mace; forged by the god Hephaestus from enchanted adamantine making it virtually unbreakable, Special Bow and Arrows (which only he can use properly) that has a range of one mile.
 Magical Nemean Lion Skin Armor; grants him protection from all slashing, thrusting and piercing weapons with only limited protection from blunt weapons